luapower/schema/schema.md

 Keeping that metadata separate would burden me to keep it in sync with the schema after schema refactorings (renaming columns, etc).

-* the desire to check if the schema on a bunch of databases in a cluster is up-to-date with the master schema, and generating schema migration commands (semi-)automatically.
+* the desire to check if the schema on the databases in production is up-to-date with the oon-paper schema, and generating schema migration commands (semi-)automatically.
 The "semi" part is because I'm not sure there's an algorithm to reliably tell the difference between a column rename and a column delete & add and other things like that.

-* minor things, like applying the `create table` statements in the right order including when circular dependencies from foreign keys are present.
+* minor things like not having to worry about dependency order when defining the schema (eg. defining foreign keys pointing to tables that are not yet defined).